 ‘You are the boy we were supposed to meet,’ sighed Samara, ‘and yesterday in the desert we didn’t realise this.’

 ‘It shouldn’t be a problem for me,’ said Nando.
 ‘There are no storms fiercer than the ones here.
 Oh, dear princess, do not hesitate to ask me for anything that I might be able to do for you.
 I am happy to go through any fiery storms.’

 ‘The first task will be to get hold of the Golden Key from a dog called Jhabru,’ said the Princess.

-‘Is that so difficult?’ asked Abdul.
+‘Should that be so difficult?’ asked Nando.

 ‘It is difficult,’ said Raja, ‘because this dog is no ordinary dog.
 It’s a huge dog, isn’t it, Princess?’